Philip of Jesus

-Philip of Jesus, OFM (Spanish: Felipe de Jesús) was a Novohispanic Franciscan Catholic missionary who became one of the Twenty-six Martyrs of Japan, the first Mexican saint and patron saint of Mexico City.
+Philip of Jesus, OFM (Spanish: Felipe de Jesús; 1572 – 1597) was a Spanish Franciscan missionary who became one of the Twenty-six Martyrs of Japan.
+He is the first Mexican Catholic saint and is the patron saint of Mexico City.

+Life

-Philip was born in Mexico City in 1572.
-Though unusually frivolous as a boy, he joined the Reformed Franciscans of the Province of St. Didacus, founded in Mexico by Peter Baptista, with whom he suffered martyrdom later.
-After some months in the Order, Philip grew tired of religious life, left the Franciscans in 1589, took up a mercantile career, and went to the Philippines, another Spanish colony, where he led a life of pleasure.
+Felipe de las Casas Ruiz was born in Mexico City in 1572.
+His parents had recently emigrated from Spain.
+He joined the Reformed Franciscans of the Province of St. Didacus, founded in Mexico by Peter Baptista, with whom he suffered martyrdom later.
+After some months in the Order, Philip grew tired of religious life, and left the Franciscans.
+He took up a mercantile career, and went to the Philippines, another Spanish colony, where he led a secular life.
 Later he desired to re-enter the Franciscans and was again admitted at Manila in 1590.